2nd man arrested on gun charges in Sacramento mass shooting - NewsBreak

 2nd man arrested on gun charges in Sacramento mass shooting

-SACRAMENTO, Calif. — (AP) — A second suspect was arrested Tuesday in connection to the mass shooting in Sacramento that killed six people in California’s capital, and police said he is the brother of the first suspect.
+SACRAMENTO, Calif.
+(AP) — A second suspect was arrested Tuesday in connection to the mass shooting in Sacramento that killed six people and wounded 12 in California’s capital, and police say he is the brother of the first suspect.

-Detectives and SWAT team members found one handgun during searches of three area homes.
-Smiley Martin was located at the scene and taken to a hospital, police said.
+Detectives and SWAT team members found one handgun during searches of three area homes.6 victims of Sacramento mass shooting identified

+Police said Smiley Martin was located at the scene and was taken to a hospital.

 “Smiley Martin was quickly identified as a person of interest and has remained under the supervision of an officer at the hospital while his treatment continues.
 Based on information developed during this investigation, Smiley Martin was taken into custody by Sacramento Police Department detectives on April 5, 2022,” the statement said.